ElTragon/website/content/blog/tldr-markdown-7-10-2023/index.md

 # Why use markdown files

-Markdown is a markup language for creating simple formatted documents without the need for a GUI to make bullets, bold.
+Markdown is a markup language for creating simple formatted documents without the need for a GUI to make bullets, bold text. and anything else you might need to write a blog.
 It's meant to help you keep your hands on the keyboard and not on the mouse.
 Markdown files are often used on github for making docs.
 So it's good to know the basics for making READMEs and blogs if you are like me.

 # History and use-Case on markdown Files